brisvag/stemia/README.md

 Options:
   -t, --mask-type [sphere|cylinder|threshold]
-  -c, --center FLOAT              center of the mask -a, --axis INTEGER              main symmetry axis (for cylinder) -r, --radius FLOAT              radius of the mask.
+  -c, --center TEXT               center of the mask (comma-separated floats) -a, --axis INTEGER              main symmetry axis (for cylinder) -r, --radius FLOAT              radius of the mask.
 If thresholding,
                                   equivalent to "hard padding"  [required]